Nuclear deal dealt possible death blow as Iran yanks UN cameras

 The IAEA chief, Rafael Grossi, said on June 9 that the time to conclude a path to reviving the JCPOA was running out.
 “What we have been informed is that 27 cameras … are being removed in Iran,” he told journalists, AFP reported.
 “So this of course poses a serious challenge to our ability to continue working there [at the Iranian nuclear sites].”

-Grossi said there was a three-to-four-week window for a nuclear deal relaunch agreement to be concluded.
+Grossi said there was a three to four-week window for a nuclear deal relaunch agreement to be concluded.

 A further 40 monitoring cameras remain at Iran’s nuclear sites.
 They have not yet been switched off.